Nurcan Çelik: Club career

-International
+International career

 Çelik was admitted to the Turkey women's national U-19 team, and debuted in the 1998 UEFA Women's Under-18 Championship qualifying round match against Russia on 17 November 1997.
 Later, she played in two matches of the 1999 UEFA Women's Under-18 Championship qualifying round against Ukraine and Norway in September 1998.

 She was nominated to play for the Turkey women's national football team in February 1999.
 After playing for the first time for the national team in a friendly match against Israel on 3 July 1999, she took part in two matches of the UEFA Women's Euro 2001 qualification round the same year.
 In 2007 and 2008, Çelik played three matches in the UEFA International Support Tournament.